QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 > **Pro tip**: as per the previous statement, in a group of game objects, try to merge some components (ex: the colliders, etc.)
 </div></div>

 > **Pro tip**: in the container in which you got "inspector", on the same line, you got three small dots too.
-You can switch from "normal" to "debug" mode here, which will show you way more fields in the inspector.
+You can switch from "normal" to "debug" mode here, which will show you way more fields in the inspector.<br>
+> **Pro tip**: some are giving icons to game objects.
+This is done by clicking on the "cube" next to (1).
+These icons are only visible in the scene view.

 <hr class="sl">